Early childhood education reimagined. The best place to start is the Finnish!

 As you can see, we look for personal attributes.
 Your management or professional background is less important, as is your own academic background (unless you plan to teach of course).
 Because with our training, support, systems and audits, we can help people with the right attitude succeed.

 Obviously you need access to capital to get started.
-The amount can vary a lot depending on which city and country you plan to open your Kipina nursery in.
-But as a rule of thumb you will need approximately $200,000 to $500,000 to open a nursery that can look after around 70-100 kids.
+The amount can vary a lot depending on which city and country you plan to open your Kipina preschool in.
+But as a rule of thumb you will need approximately $200,000 to $300,000 to open a preschool that can look after around 70-100 kids.

-Kipina ‘s holistic program was designed from scratch to merge play-based learning with structured outcomes that give kids a head start in school life.
+Kipina ‘s researched program was designed to merge play-based learning with structured outcomes that give kids a head start in school life.
 The curriculum encompasses six core areas that focus on the; emotional, social, cognitive and physical development of each child.

 Being a program, children aged 3 and 4 must attend 5 days (or mornings) a week, while babies and toddlers have a more flexible schedule.